People with kidney failure need dialysis or a kidney transplant to stay alive. Together, the two treatments are known as kidney replacement therapy.

 Treatment locations for haemodialysis

-Haemodialysis can be done by you at home, or for those people who need extra medical support, it can be performed at a dialysis unit in a hospital or a satellite centre.
+Haemodialysis can be done by you at home.
+Or, for people who need extra medical support, it can be performed at a dialysis unit in a hospital or a satellite centre.
 Your healthcare professionals will advise you of your available options.
 Haemodialysis is needed at least three times a week.
 At a dialysis unit, you will have permanent regular appointments for a four-to-five-hour dialysis session.

 If you are dialysing at home, your schedule will be tailored to your needs and may include shorter or longer sessions, with three to six treatments each week.
 The extra treatments will help you to feel better.